sleebapaul/sleebapaul.github.io/_posts/2018-02-14-vanishing_gradients.md

 </p>

 <p style="text-align: justify">
 Let's answer that question first, shall we?
-So, what is "Deep" is Deep Learning?
+So, what is "Deep" in Deep Learning?
 </p>
 <p style="text-align: justify">
 Obviously, it is the depth of the architecture or simply put, it is the number of layers we add to a shallow network to make it deep.